Measurement Model

 • a set of varmeters $\mathcal{Q}$ for reactive power injection and flow measurements.

-In contrast, WAMS technology utilizes PMUs (Phasor Measurement Units) to provide data with high sampling rates, typically ranging between 10 ms and 20 ms, facilitating real-time monitoring of the system.
+In contrast, WAMS technology utilizes PMUs (Phasor Measurement Units) to provide data with high sampling rates, typically ranging between 10 and 20 ms, facilitating real-time monitoring of the system.
 Therefore, PMUs expand the set $\mathcal{M}$ as follows:

 • a set of PMUs $\bar{\mathcal{P}}$ for bus voltage and branch current phasor measurements.